 The SBP has also directed banks to prevent selling antique and unregistered Rs.40,000 Prize Bonds.

 According to the State Bank, the bonds could be converted into Rs.40,000 Premium Prize Bonds and that they can also be converted into saving the certificate.

-Government has given 9 Months Deadline to Register Rs.
+The government has given 9 Months Deadline to Register Rs.
 40,000 Prize Bonds

 The government gave a nine-month closing date to Rs.
 40,000 denomination prize bonds holders to convert their saving units to either coins or in other securities.

 Following the choice of the Economic Coordination Committee’s (ECC) of the cupboard, the holder of Rs.
 40,000 denomination prize bond can gain from numerous centers in registering their bonds, in step with a press statement issued through the Finance Ministry right here.

 However, ECC has decided that no similar prize bond draw of Rs 40,000 would be held, but, all the prize cash claims on the already held attracts may be claimed inside the duration of six years from the date of the respective draw, as in keeping with National Prize Bonds Rules, 1999.

 The move is likely to deal with concerns of the global watchdogs, who’re suspicious approximately the parking of black cash thru those bonds.
 Pakistan is presently at the graylist of the FATF.

 Rs 40,000 Bearer Prize Bonds can be converted to Premium Prize Bonds (Registered) via 16 subject offices of SBP Banking Services Corporation, and certified branches of six industrial banks i.E. National Bank of Pakistan, United Bank Limited, MCB Bank Limited, Allied Bank Limited, Habib Bank Limited, and Bank Alfalah Limited.